-That said, there are many Asian artists truly deserve a big break on the international scene.
-Some already did and are currently making waves in the music world, which is good news especially among proud Asian fans.
-Here are some of the best Asian female rappers and hip-hop artists you should check out:
+That said, there are many Asian artists out there that deserve a big break— ones that are making big splashes and are bound to reach global success.
+Here are some of the best female rappers and hip hop artists in Asia that you should definitely check out: